 A popular solution is to run your music server on a NAS (Network Attached Storage) device.
 Depending on your needs for storage capacity, processing power and noise level, you should be able to find a suitable model from one of the leading NAS vendors.
 At present, MinimServer is available as a fully supported installable third-party package for all current Synology, QNAP, ASUSTOR and Melco models.
 You can also run MinimServer on a small Linux computer such as a Raspberry Pi.
 If you prefer to use a computer as your music server, MinimServer runs on Windows, Mac and Linux.

 MinimServer supports Windows (x86 and x64), Mac, Linux (x86, x64, ARMv5, ARMv6, ARMv7, ARMv8 and PowerPC), QNAP, Synology, Raspberry Pi, ASUSTOR, Melco and NETGEAR ReadyNAS (older models).
 The Linux downloads support both desktop and "headless" environments.

 MinimServer is compliant with the UPnP and DLNA specfications, which means that it can be used with a wide range of music players and control points which run on a variety of platforms.

 About the name

-The name MinimServer was chosen to provide a musical connection and also to suggest that the server is small and simple.
+The name MinimServer was chosen to reflect a musical connection (minim) and also to suggest that the server is small and simple.
 The latter aspect deserves further explanation.
 It doesn't mean that MinimServer has minimum standards of capability or quality, or that there are things missing that should really have been included.
 Instead, it means that MinimServer follows a "less is more" design philosophy where simplicity is of prime importance and features are included only if they provide important capability and are easy to understand and use.